rodrigocabrito/Tintolmarket/README.md

 - talk `user` `message` : `user` must be a String and `user` must exist. `message` must be a String. `user` cannot be the user itself.

+### Other limitations:

+- On a first running of the server, everything works smoothly.
+However, when the server is restarted, only one user can connect to the server before the server crashes due to a BadPaddingException.
+- Read functionality does not work.
+It raises an InvalidKeyException: Unwrapping failed uppon executing the read function.
+- The blockchain is not verified correctly by the server after restart.
+The signature os each block is invalid and therefore, we decided to comment the code snippet that evaluates the server signature on each block.

 ## Other explanations

 File organization: